 Includes: Entrance to Hluhluwe Game Reserve, morning game drive and afternoon Zulu village visit with local Zulu community guide

-Overnight: Zululand Lodge, permanent tented lodge – Each permanent tented room is en suite, and raised on a wooden deck.
+Overnight: Zululand Lodge, permanent tented lodge – Each permanent tented room is en suite, and raised on a wooden deck or similar

 WiFi not available

 Distance/time: 295 kms, ± 6 hours, excluding border formalities

 uKhahlamba meaning the Barrier of Spears, otherwise known as The Drakensberg Mountains, is a world heritage site and a mountainous paradise spanning 200 kilometres in length.
 From Zululand we make our way further south to the foot of these mountains, where we will spend the following two evenings in charming cottages.
 We will spend some time taking strolls along the gorgeous mountain stream trails or simply marvelling at the spectacular views provided to us by the lush mountains.